georgebjork/georgebjork.github.io/_posts/2024-5-23-tailwindcss+aspnet.md

 ### Place 2: _Layout.cshtml

 In our `_Layout.cshtml` you should see places at the top and bottom of your page.
-Refer to the images below of what to remove:
+Refer to the crossed our sections in the images below to know what to remove:

 ![Place 2](/images/2024-5-23-tailwindcss+aspnet/boostrap-place2.png)
 _In your header_